Categories

 • Great bars for solo travelers: Fontana Pub Dubrovnik (cheap!), Irish Pub Karaka (to watch sports), Tata’s Burgers & Cocktails, D’Vino (wine tasting).

-• Night club: Culture Club Revelin (it’s the only one – but it’s good!)
+• Clubbing: Culture Club Revelin (it’s the only night club – but it’s good!)
+Note: entry fee is around 20-30 EUR, depending on the event.

 UNIQUE LANDMARKS TO VISIT